 We all love a winger.
 It's universal and something that unites all soccer fans.

-New Leeds United signing Dan James is certainly one player who can do that, but like many flying wingers the end product doesn't always match the promise.
+But like many flying wingers the end product doesn't always match the promise.

 He consistently looked like Wales' most dangerous player, yet the end product was never really there.